-- 33. What is the current projected 2011, compared with the actual for 2010, first year enrolment for: - (a) Moore College (ordinands and non-ordinands) - (b) Diploma courses at Youthworks College - (c) Year 13 at Youthworks College
+What is the current projected 2011, compared with the actual for 2010, first year enrolment for -

+- (a) Moore College (ordinands and non-ordinands), - (b) Diploma courses at Youthworks College, and - (c) Year 13 at Youthworks College?

-- 33. I am informed that the answer is as follows - - (a) There is no solid data on which to predict first year enrolments at Moore College in 2011 at this time.
+(a) There is no solid data on which to predict first year enrolments at Moore College in 2011 at this time.
 A considerable number of applications are normally received between October and the beginning of the following academic year.
 However, in 2010 the enrolments were as follows: